 The River Bure was navigable through Brampton until 1912 when wherries (Norfolk cargo carrying river boats) would transit to the mill at Aylsham.
 Brampton itself had a staithe (landing place) and at least one wherry was based here.
 Today the head of navigation is Coltishall from where the Bure forms an important part of the Broads network as it wends its way to Great Yarmouth.

-The village has no shops, cafes or pubs.
-The nearest are in Buxton or slightly further away in Aylsham.
-Anybody visiting the village should be aware of this before arrival.
 There are a number of footpaths in and around Brampton.
 One of the favourites is the path that leads to Burgh-next-Aylsham which crosses the Bure by way of the “cradle bridge”.
 The photograph of the cradle bridge below left was taken from the Burgh side.
 The other picture was taken from the bridge and looks downstream, Brampton is on the right and Burgh the left.
 This footpath starts (or ends depending on your perspective) in Burgh churchyard.